qsnjason/qsnjsclient/README.md

 Listing Models
 ---

-A list of all instrument types and names along with their current stats will be returned by the `getInstrs()` method after a client has logged in.
+A list of all instrument types and names along with their current stats will be returned by the `getInstrs()` method after a client has connected.
 All currently available models are located within the 'net' key.

 	qsn.connect(function() {
 		var models = qsn.getInstrs().net;